thingsSDK/guides.thingssdk.com/flasher.js/getting_started.md

 ## Step 3: Flash Your Device

-Onto the fun part!
+On to the fun part!
 Plug in your device, then double-click on your freshly installed Flasher.js binary.
 You'll see a screen like this (with slight differences for your OS):

 ![Flasher.js](./img/flasher.jpg)

 Flasher.js will attempt to auto-select the port for you, but you can double check it.
-On Windows, these are going to look like "COM3", while on Mac and Linux they will be more like "/dev/ttyUSB1" or "/dev/cu.usbmodem150".
+On Windows, these are going to look like "COM3," while on Mac and Linux they will be more like "/dev/ttyUSB1" or "/dev/cu.usbmodem150".

-Next, pick what runtime you want to flash on your device.
+Next, pick which runtime you want to flash on your device.
 We've got multiple versions of [Espruino](https://www.espruino.com/), as well as [Mongoose OS](https://mongoose-iot.com/) (formerly Smart.js), [thingSwitch](https://www.eclipse.org/smarthome/documentation/javadoc/org/eclipse/smarthome/model/thing/thing/util/ThingSwitch.html), and even [MicroPython](https://micropython.org/)!
 If you're not sure, and you just want to get going on some of the tutorials you've seen elsewhere on thingsSDK, just pick the latest version of Espruino.

 And now - the moment you've been waiting for - click the Flash! button.
 Flasher.js will go download the appropriate binary for you, prepare it, and flash your device - all in one step!